danijar/crafter/README.md

 ### Observation Space

-Each observation is an RGB image that shows a local view of the world around the player, as well as the health counter and inventory state of the agent.
+Each observation is an RGB image that shows a local view of the world around the player, as well as the life statistics and inventory state of the agent.

 ### Action Space